everywherejacobkim/delivery-page/README.md

 - Used React to break down the UI into reusable components.
 - Created reusable components for better maintainability and consistency.
 - Implemented media queries to ensure the design adapts to different screen sizes.
-- Applied different styles for mobile and web to ensure the best possible user experience on each platform.
+- Applied different styles for <b>mobile</b> and web to ensure the best possible user experience on each platform.

 ## Tech Stack